-Talent, dedication, hard work and a little bit of luck are required to make it in both business and professional sports — and more than a few ambitious players have tried their hands at both.
+Talent, dedication, hard work and a little bit of luck are required to make it in both business and professional sports — and more than a few ambitious players have tried their hands at becoming successful entrepreneurs.

 Oscar De La Hoya